MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ﻿---
-title: Disable Generative AI features for users (preview)
+title: Control use of Generative AI features for users (preview)
-description: Learn how to disable generative AI features for your users of your Microsoft Power Pages websites.
+description: Learn how to control use of generative AI features for your users of your Microsoft Power Pages websites.
 author: vamseedillimsft
 ms.topic: conceptual
 ms.date: 09/13/2024